• Home

 Christmas tree with lights wrapped around trunk

-At night, the tree will glow beautifully.
+At night, the tree will have a beautiful warm glow.
 You can mix color strands with clear lights for a festive glow.

 4. Add the Lights from Top to Bottom